 Step V: Give a Light Sprinkle of Baking Powder

-Baking powder reduces odor.
+The baking powder reduces odor.
 Because of this, it is advisable that you give your air mattress a “very” light sprinkle of the baking powder.
 Then let the baking powder sit for a few minutes before you can vacuum it with the vacuum cleaner.

 Step VI: Clean the Air Mattress Pump

 Your air mattress pump also needs to be cleaned.
-To clean the pump, use mild detergent and damp cloth.
+To clean the pump, use a mild detergent and a damp cloth.
 Wipe your mattress pump and allow it to air dry too.
 However, you must make sure that once dry your pump is stored in a safe place away from dust.
 A box or container would do a great job.

 Step VII: Air Dry Your Air Mattress

-Once done with cleaning your mattress, you should air dry your mattress.
+Once done with cleaning your mattress, you should air-dry your mattress.
 This should give your mattress a soft dry and leave it fresh.
 Cleaning your air mattress is the best way to keep grime, mold, and dirt away.